thiagocapuano/waves-documentation/en/smart-contracts/simple-voting-on-the-waves-blockchain.md

 <img src="img/voting/account-chief.png" width="245"/>

-Copy the [address](/blockchain/address.md) of the head of HOA and top up its balance by 10 [WAVES](/blockchain/token/waves.md) [Faucet](/waves-explorer/account-balance-top-up-in-the-test-network.md).
+Copy the [address](/blockchain/address.md) of the head of HOA and top up its balance by 10 [WAVES](/blockchain/token/waves.md) using the [Faucet](/waves-explorer/account-balance-top-up-in-the-test-network.md).
 The head of HOA will need [tokens](/blockchain/token.md) to pay the fee for the set script transaction when he will be attaching [dApp script](/blockchain/dapp-script.md) to his account.

 <img src="img/voting/account-chief-balance.png" width="250"/>